DLibatique/LATN102-S20/_pages/schedule-DM.md

 ### Friday, February 14
 - Review
 - **Homework (due before class)**:
-Review the new vocabulary for this semester for quiz #10.
+Review the vocabulary from Modules 1 and 2 for quiz #10.

 ## Week 5